jabrena/advent-of-code/documentation/data-structures/README.md

 8. **Arrays**: For fixed-size data with known dimensions, especially for 2D grids
 9. **DSU**: For connected component problems, cycle detection, equivalence relations
 10. **Records**: For immutable data carriers with clear structure
+11. **DataFrame**: For tabular data processing with functional operations, when working with structured columnar data

 ### Performance Characteristics